-This simple five method stabilize whipped cream recipe will make sure your cakes, cupcakes, and desserts look fresh longer.
-You can try any of these five methods that work best for your current project.
+This simple seven-method stabilize whipped cream recipe will make sure your cakes, cupcakes, and desserts look fresh longer for atleast 48 hours.
+You can try any of these seven methods that work best for your current project.

 Table of Content